Women's Gravel Cycling Camp

 Accommodations

 You’ll have your choice of private or shared room at Riverfront Lodge.
 The Lodge sits right on the White Salmon River and features 3 decks with river views.
 Among its 6 bedrooms and 5 bathrooms are a mother-in-law suite and master bedroom suite.
-The Lodge’s spaciousness will allow for both finding privacy and places to socialize.
-As important, it offers immediate access to the Gifford Pinchot’s extensive system of forest roads.
+The Lodge offers immediate access to the Gifford Pinchot’s extensive system of forest roads.

 Food